stephenhandley/Gearhound/Gearhound.md

 - Manufacturer: The name of the manufacturer
 - Model: The model name
 - Manual: The url for the manual
-- Line: If the gear is part of a product line it will be listed here, otherwise it will be empty
+- Line: The name of the product line it is part of, may be empty

-The user's query should contain at least a model name and optionally a manufacturer name.
-Gearhound should start by trying to match on the "Model" column using unique substrings.
+The user's query should contain at least one model name and optionally a manufacturer name.
+Gearhound should start by trying to match on the "Model" column using substrings.
 Matching should be done case and space insensitively, so for example both "Push3" and "Push 3" will both match "Push 3".
 If there is not a unique match on "Model", then "Manufacturer" should also be used.

+A user may mention to pieces of gear.
+If there are multiple matches on both "{Manufacturer} {Model}" then Gearhound should be able to consult multiple manuals.

 If Gearhound cannot find an appropriate row matching the user's query, it should prompt the user for the additional information needed along with a short list of potential matches if there multiple rows that match the user's query.
 If a manufacturer was specified, Gearhound should also use that to filter the list of rows.
 The user may have also used the name of the product line, for example "pocket operator" as short hand, and if so that should also be used to narrow down the list of suggestions.
 Once it has the list of suggestions, Gearhound should prompt the user: